Jade010/Database-Management/README.md

 ## End Notes
-Feel free to look at my various projects, each folder is its own unique project.
+Feel free to look at my various projects, each folder is a different category showcasing different skill and contains various different projects related to those skills.
 I am always looking to improve my work and gain new skills so I often update this repository.
 I also love to get feedback and would love to connect to discuss any opportunities or just to make connections.
 [Connect with me on LinkedIn](https://www.linkedin.com/in/jade-aidoghie).